biobakery/biobakery_workflows/readme.md

 This workflow is currently installed in the Terra workspace: https://app.terra.bio/#workspaces/rjxmicrobiome/mtx_workflow .

+The WDL is located in this repository at: `biobakery_workflows/workflows/wtx.wdl` .

 **Inputs**

 The workflow has ten required inputs and seven optional inputs.